The Commonplace

 0.04

 Global sensitivity analysis shows physical-capital equilibrium outcomes are jointly influenced by AI–physical interactions and by physical-capital self-limitation (saturation) dynamics.
-Firm Productivity mixed medium physical capital equilibrium (physical capital stock)
+Firm Productivity mixed physical capital equilibrium (physical capital stock)

 n=8